coreyculler/datastore-dynamodb-migrator/README.md

 When running in interactive mode, the tool will:

+1. **Select Database (if not provided)**: Lists available Datastore/Firestore database IDs in the project and lets you choose. `(default)` is the default.
-1. **Discover Kinds**: Automatically find all DataStore Kinds in your project
+2. **Discover Kinds**: Automatically find all DataStore Kinds in your project
-2. **Analyze Schemas**: Sample entities to understand field types and structures
+3. **Analyze Schemas**: Sample entities to understand field types and structures
-3. **Kind Selection**: For each Kind, you'll be prompted to:
+4. **Kind Selection**: For each Kind, you'll be prompted to:
    - Choose whether to migrate or skip the Kind
    - Preview field information to help make the decision
-4. **Key Selection**: For Kinds you choose to migrate, you'll be prompted to:
+5. **Key Selection**: For Kinds you choose to migrate, you'll be prompted to:
    - Select a partition key from available fields (including the DataStore entity key identifier)
    - Optionally select a sort key
    - Optionally rename the DynamoDB partition key attribute (the value still comes from the selected source field)
    - Confirm table names
-5. **S3 Storage & Projection**: Optionally enable S3 storage for full records and choose which fields to keep in DynamoDB
+6. **S3 Storage & Projection**: Optionally enable S3 storage for full records and choose which fields to keep in DynamoDB
-5. **Migration Plan**: Review the complete migration plan before execution
+7. **Migration Plan**: Review the complete migration plan before execution
-6. **Progress Tracking**: Monitor real-time progress with detailed statistics
+8. **Progress Tracking**: Monitor real-time progress with detailed statistics

 ## Key Selection